Panopto/panopto-index-connector/README.md

 ## Installation

 ### Method 1: From official exe (recommended for out of the box)
-If you do not need to add a or customize a connector's implementation, and you are running on Windows, you may use the officially published `panopto-connector.exe` in the releases tab.
+If you do not need to create or customize a connector's implementation, and you are running on Windows, you may use the officially published `panopto-connector.exe` in the [releases tab](https://github.com/Panopto/panopto-index-connector/releases/).
 For other use cases, use methods 2 or 3.

 ### Method 2: From built exe (recommended for customizing/adding implementations)
 If you need to add or customize an implementation (in a way that will not merge back to the public repository), then you will need to build your own executable.
 This can be done by working in a python3 environment and then running the following